The Flops: History

 In 2006 they contributed a performance of "On Top of Old Smokey" to the compilation Down by the Riverside: A Benefit for Reuben Lindh Family Services.

 They announced in their farewell show (Mar 17, 2007) that they would be returning in the fall with a new band in full rock mode, but that they would be "leaving all their best songs behind".
-The new band was said to be called "the Dark Nights" and had a slight website at thedarknights.com which, at the moment, seems no longer active.
-The Flops website TheFlops.com domain has expired Jan 12, 2008.
+The new band was said to be called "the Dark Nights" and had a slight website at thedarknights.com which is no longer active.